Maria Antónia Siza

-Maria Antónia Siza (1940–1973), was a Portuguese artist who left an estate with more than 3,000 works, including drawings, gouache paintings, and embroidery, but only exhibited once before her early death.
+Maria Antónia Siza (25 May 1940 – 11 January 1973) was a Portuguese artist who left an estate with more than 3,000 works, including drawings, gouache paintings, and embroidery, but only exhibited once before her early death.
 She came to public attention when part of her estate was donated by her husband to the Calouste Gulbenkian Museum in Lisbon.

 Early life

-Maria Antónia Marinho Leite Siza was born on the 25 May 1940 in Porto.
+Maria Antónia Marinho Leite Siza was born on 25 May 1940 in Porto.
 She came from an affluent, conservative, and religious family.
 Her father, Alberto Leite, was an office worker, art lover and painter in his spare time, while her mother, Maria Luísa Marinho, was the daughter of the owner of a textile company.
 Siza attended Catholic schools in the Porto area before enrolling in the Escola Superior de Belas-Artes do Porto (School of Fine Arts of Porto) at the age of 17.
 At the school she became friendly with artists such as Ângelo de Sousa, Jorge Pinheiro and Armando Alves.
 In 1961, she married the artist and architect Álvaro Siza Vieira, with whom she had two children, the architect Álvaro Leite Siza Vieira and Joana Marinho Leite Siza.